Medical Equipment & Personnel

 Therefore, MR personnel need to be trained to cope with potentially life threatening injuries, in adverse environments, for extended periods of time.

 The MR casualty carer must also be able to triage (prioritise) multiple casualties, select specialised medical equipment and choose appropriate evacuation techniques taking the injuries into consideration.

 Doctors / Paramedics are commonly present, but this is not always the case.
 Training is designed to give MR personnel the ability and confidence to manage all the medical issues when further medical input is not available.

-All team members are trained in basic life support and many hold the MRC casualty care certificate.
-Additionally, SMRT is fortunate to have a number of members trained to advanced casualty care level.
-Two local rural GP’s both of whom are experienced in pre-hospital and wilderness medicine are also active team members.
+All team members are trained in basic life support and many hold the MR casualty care certificate.
+Additionally, SMRT is fortunate to have a doctor as an active team member and a number of members trained to advanced casualty care level.